marl/l3embedding/README.md

 # l3embedding

+Code for running the expriments presented in:

+Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings<br/>
+Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello<br/>
+Under review, 2018.

 This is an implementation of the proposed model in Look, Listen and Learn ([Arandjelović, R., Zisserman, A. 2017](https://arxiv.org/pdf/1705.08168.pdf)).
 This model uses videos to learn vision and audio features in an unsupervised fashion by training the model for the proposed Audio-Visual Correspondence (AVC) task.
 This task tries to determine whether a piece of audio and an image frame come from the same video and occur simulatneously.

 Dependencies